mVaibhavPrakash/Java-Learning/Demon Thread.md

+## How many types of threads are there in Java?

+Java offers two types of threads:
+1. user threads
+2. daemon threads.

 # What is Daemon Thread in Java?

 Daemon thread in Java is a low-priority thread that performs background operations such as garbage collection, finalizer, Action Listeners, Signal dispatches, etc.